So what's a young guy to do on spring break at 21?

 When I finally owned my dadhood, when I chose it;

 For the lucky few who find one, there’s a lot of freedom that comes from a stable relationship, for example.

 To come home to someone whose job it is to care how your day went; that’s wind in the sails.

 And if she’s true, well, then she wants the best for you, and for the best part of you.

 Take me and me writing kids' books and blogging, for example.
 I wallygaged for years before my wife finally sat me to down and said:

 "You better get on it."

-A good wife, as a best friend, wants to see you prosper in all your God-given glory.
+As a best friend, a good wife wants to see you prosper in all your God-given glory.
 She trusts you without effort.
 Supports you without compromise.
 She's someone you're able to scheme with.
 Dream with.
 Do better things than you’d be able to do on your own with.